Micropeptide: Eukaryotic examples

-Arabidopsis thaliana (A. thaliana)
+Arabidopsis thaliana

 The POLARIS (PLS) gene encodes a 36 aa micropeptide.
 It is necessary for proper vascular leaf patterning and cell expansion in the root.
 This micropeptide interacts with developmental PIN proteins to form a critical network for hormonal crosstalk between auxin, ethylene, and cytokinin.

 ROTUNDIFOLIA (ROT4) in A. thaliana encodes a 53 aa peptide, which localizes to the plasma membrane of leaf cells.
 The mechanism of ROT4 function is not well understood, but mutants have short rounded leaves, indicating that this peptide may be important in leaf morphogenesis.

-Zea mays (Z. mays)
+Zea mays (maize)

 Brick1 (Brk1) encodes a 76 aa micropeptide, which is highly conserved in both plants and animals.
 In Z. mays, it was found to be involved in morphogenesis of leaf epithelia, by promoting multiple actin-dependent cell polarization events in the developing leaf epidermis.
 Zm401p10 is an 89 aa micropeptide, which plays a role in normal pollen development in the tapetum.
 After mitosis it also is essential in the degradation of the tapetum.
 Zm908p11 is a micropeptide 97 aa in length, encoded by the Zm908 gene that is expressed in mature pollen grains.
 It localizes to the cytoplasm of pollen tubes, where it aids in their growth and development.

-Drosophila melanogaster (D. melanogaster)
+Drosophila melanogaster (fruit fly)

 The evolutionarily conserved polished rice (pri) gene, known as tarsal-less (tal) in D. melanogaster, is involved in epidermal differentiation.
 This polycistronic transcript encodes four similar peptides, which range between 11-32 aa in length.
 They function to truncate the transcription factor Shavenbaby (Svb).
 This converts Svb into an activator that directly regulates the expression of target effectors, including miniature (m) and shavenoid (sha), which are together responsible for trichome formation.

-Danio rerio (D. rerio)
+Danio rerio (zebrafish)

 The Elabela gene (Ela) (a.k.a.
 Apela, Toddler) is important for embryogenesis.
 It is specifically expressed during late blastula and gastrula stages.
 During gastrulation, it is critical in promoting the internalization and animal-pole directed movement of mesendodermal cells.
 After gastrulation, Ela is expressed in the lateral mesoderm, endoderm, as well as the anterior, and posterior, notochord.
 Although it was annotated as a lncRNA in zebrafish, mouse, and human, the 58-aa ORF was found to be highly conserved among vertebrate species.
 Ela is processed by removal of its N-terminus signal peptide and then secreted in the extracellular space.
 Its 34-aa mature peptide serves as the first endogenous ligand to a GPCR known as the Apelin Receptor.
 The genetic inactivation of Ela or Aplnr in zebrafish results in heartless phenotypes.